hiro111208/react-native-depression-monitor/README.md

 Software Name: `HUG - Help U Grow`\
 \
-HUG is a mental health intervention app designed to deliver treatment for clinical depression/anxiety.
-HUG also provides content management features for administrators.
+HUG is a mental health intervention app designed to deliver treatment for clinical depression and anxiety.
+HUG also provides content management features for registered administrators.

 ## Authors